Active vs Inactive Ingredients in Skincare

 • Propylene Glycol

-7. Emollients (Including Plant Oils, EFAs, and Sterols): To Help Soften, smooth, and Moisturise the skin; and strengthen the skin barrier.
+7. Emollients (Including Plant Oils, EFAs, and Sterols): Soften, smooth, and moisturise the skin; strengthen the skin barrier.
+(For a deeper dive into how these ingredients support your barrier, see our dedicated Ceramides blog and our Barrier Health blog.)

 • Jojoba Oil